lus0a/physicsnemo/examples/cfd/external_aerodynamics/aero_graph_net/README.md

 consist of 7.2 million mesh points on average, but we use the surface mesh as the input to training which is roughly around 70k mesh nodes.

-You can download the full Ahmed body dataset from Huging Face [here](https://huggingface.co/datasets/nvidia/PhysicsNeMo-CFD-Ahmed-Body).
+You can download the full Ahmed body dataset from Hugging Face [here](https://huggingface.co/datasets/nvidia/PhysicsNeMo-CFD-Ahmed-Body).
 You can modify the PhysicsNeMo-Curator script to automate the download : [download_hugging_face_dataset.sh](./download_hugging_face_dataset.sh)

 ### DrivAerNet